5 Must Visit African Safari National Parks [Updated]

-Africa is a vast and beautiful continent blessed with a diverse wildlife and nature unlike any other in the world.
-Hence, it’s no surprise that it is found in most travel lovers’ bucket lists.
-Should you plan to make your way to Africa in the near future, one of the exciting activities that you simply must not miss out on is to visit its breathtaking national parks.
+Africa is a vast and beautiful continent blessed with a diverse wildlife and nature unlike any other in the world, ensuring it a place in most travel lovers’ bucket lists.
+One activity you should not miss on your next trip to Africa is visiting its breathtaking national parks.

-What you may not know about the continent of Africa is that it has the highest concentration of wildlife national parks.
 With over 300 choices to consider, it can definitely be overwhelming to narrow down the options all on your own.
-This is exactly why, on this post, I’m sharing a list of the top 5 African national parks that guarantee to make your trip worthwhile.
+This is exactly why, on this post, I’m sharing a list of the top 5 African national parks that guarantee to make your safari holiday worthwhile.

 Located in South Africa, Kruger National Park is a favorite amongst travelers and considered one of the world’s finest game parks.
 Along with over 100 mammals and 500 different types of birds, this world-renowned national park is home to Africa’s Big Five animals.
 What makes this park even more unique is its leading conservation efforts that have enabled it to become a true wildlife haven.